oneananda/Software-Architecture-Best-Practices/Code Quality - Best Practices/README.md

 ## 1. Readability
 Readability is one of the most critical aspects of code quality.
 Well-written code is self-explanatory and easy to follow.
+- **Use meaningful names**: Variable, function, and class names should clearly describe their purpose.
+- **Consistent formatting**: Follow a consistent code style, including indentation, spacing, and bracket placement.
+- **Comments and documentation**: Use comments to explain non-obvious code sections and ensure comprehensive documentation is in place.
+- **Avoid deep nesting**: Too many nested conditions or loops can make code harder to understand.

 ## 2. Maintainability
 Write code that can be easily extended or modified in the future.